-Draft Priorities for Accelerating Research on the Biology behind ALS cause of the disease.
-It will be crucial to determine whether disease subgroups resulting from distinct mechanisms can be identified and to generate cellular and animal models that would enable the development of new therapeutic targets to benefit the vast majority of people living with ALS.
-Better characterization and modeling of TDP-43 disruption is crucial since it represents a common denominator in the vast majority of ALS.
+Priorities for Accelerating Research on the Biology behind ALS distinct mechanisms can be identified and to generate cellular and animal models that would enable the development of new therapeutic targets to benefit the vast majority of people living with ALS.
+Better characterization and modeling of TDP43 disruption is crucial since it represents a common denominator in the vast majority of ALS.
 The field should also determine whether yet un-identified mechanisms underly non-familial, sporadic ALS.
 To achieve this unlocking of sporadic ALS, we propose four approaches: